conceptdev/sandbox/sandbox/gamedev/unity/samples/azure-mobile-apps-unity-racer.md

 The experimental Mobile Apps SDK supports the most popular Unity targets.
 Please check the [Azure Mobile Apps SDK for Unity](/sandbox/gamedev/unity/azure-mobile-apps-unity) article to see which platforms are supported and any known issues for exporting to those platforms.

-## Conclusion

-In this sample we demonstrated how to setup a new Azure Mobile App, create new Easy Tables with the portal, and then connect to those tables using Unity and the experimental Mobile Apps SDK as a client.

 ## Next Steps

 * [Azure Mobile Apps SDK for Unity](/sandbox/gamedev/unity/azure-mobile-apps-unity)